Mathematics (MATH)

 Principles of planning, enacting, and reflecting on effective professional development for mathematics teachers.
 Includes attention to working with adult learners, fostering professional learning communities, developing teachers’ mathematical knowledge for teaching, advancing equity and social justice through professional development, and adapting professional development to support local goals and interests.

-MATH 606 STATISTICS PROBABILITY THEORY AND APPLICATIONS FOR TEACHERS (3)
+MATH 606 PROBABILITY THEORY AND APPLICATIONS FOR TEACHERS (3)

 An introduction to the study of uncertainty, including basic concepts of probability, conditional probability, discrete and continuous random variables, expected values, and moments.
 Applications of probability to a variety of mathematical and real-world scenarios will be emphasized.
 Prerequisites: MATH 274 (Calculus II) or equivalent, and program admission.